 Layout Design¶

-- Run circuit simulations (locally or export to Cadence Spectre)
+- Run circuit simulations locally or remotely from the schematic

 Create Components in Python¶

-- A Cell is a function that returns a Component
+- Click Add Cell to create a cell function that returns a Component

 Write PCells Based on Generic PDK¶